sirixdb/sirixdb.github.io/transactional-cursor-api.md

 Every structural node might have a first child, a left sibling, a right sibling, and a parent node.

 Namespaces and attributes are the only non-structural nodes in XML resources.
 They have a parent pointer.
 If the transactional cursor points to an element node, you can reference these nodes through special moveToAttribute and moveToNamespace.

 In the JSON-to-tree mapping, however, every node is a structural node.
-To support fine granular versioning of nodes and to be able to reuse the axis-implementations, SirixDB uses the same encoding for JSON resources as we've seen.
+To support fine granular versioning of nodes and to be able to reuse the axis implementations, SirixDB uses the same encoding for JSON resources as we’ve seen.

-Thus we'll introduce a unique API, which we're going to use for both traversing and updating XML and JSON resource with only subtle differences.
+Thus we’ll introduce a unique API, which we’re going to use for both traversing and updating XML and JSON resources with only subtle differences.

-**Note that the binary JSON-format in SirixDB allows ordered, duplicate object record keys.
+**Note that the binary JSON format in SirixDB allows ordered, duplicate object record keys.
 Upper layers, however, may store object records in a hash map, thus not keeping track of the order nor supporting duplicate record keys.**

 ## Create a Database With a Single Resource